haileysavage/MART-441/homework 15/README.md

 ## Reflection

-This project has been a fun and meaningful way to apply everything I’ve learned about web development.
+This project has been a fun and meaningful way to apply everything I’ve learned about web technologies.
 It helped me build confidence in using JavaScript for real-world interactions and showed me how important structure and modularity are for scaling features.
 I’m proud of the final result and excited to keep refining it!

 ---